ifejibola/AGMEETING/README.md

 - Other users can join the chatrooms that admin create and start real-time conversation
 ## Meeting management:
 - Admin can create meeting and assign moderator to the meeting
-- other users can join the meeting
+- Other users can join the meeting

 Supervisor: Ife Ajibola – ife@ncra.ca